yous3fghazyv11/cpp-tutorials/README.md

 Each directory in this repo corresponds to a YouTube video and contains the `.org` file featured in that video, which includes the full tutorial.

 You’ll also find a few subdirectories with:
-- Solutions to drills and exercises
+- Solutions to drills and exercises along with header files if any are used

-- Images used in the `.org` files
+Images used in the `.org` files will live in the images directory, links from `.org` files will refer to them.

 > ⚠️ **Warning:** *The solutions are meant only for comparison with your own work.*
 > Please don’t use them as a shortcut to the answers for drills, exercises, etc.